Home > Analyses > Financial Services > Northern Trust Corporation

 Franklin Resources, Inc.12B

-Northern Trust Corporation ranks 8th among its competitors, holding about 15% of the market cap of the sector leader, Blackstone Inc. The company is positioned below both the average market cap of the top 10 (75B) and the median market cap in the sector (46B).
-It maintains a significant 28% gap above its closest competitor above, indicating a moderate buffer in market capitalization within its peer group.
+Northern Trust ranks 8th among its peers, holding roughly 14% of the market cap of the sector leader, Blackstone.
+It sits below both the average market cap of the top 10 competitors (75B) and the sector median (46B).
+The company maintains a significant 34.8% gap from the next competitor above, State Street, underscoring a distinct scale difference.

 Comparisons with competitors